2i2c-org/infrastructure/docs/howto/upgrade-cluster/k8s-version/gke.md

     ],
   },
 ```
+In future, we might want to look at using the autoscaled blue-green strategy to handle this process automatically: https://docs.cloud.google.com/kubernetes-engine/docs/concepts/node-pool-upgrade-strategies#autoscaled-blue-green-upgrade-strategy
 ````

 Unlike with the control plane, you can jump straight from the current version to the desired version.